Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 Also, sixty lots on Halfmoon Hill, 50x150 feet.

-For further information call on or address,
+For further information call on or address, |

 Bellefonte, Pa.

-RPHAN’'S COURT SALE.
+RPHAN'S COURT SALE.

-By virtue of an order issued out of
+By virtue of an order issued ont of |

 the Orphan's Court of Centre County, there

-one and a half mile east of Hublersburg, on
+one and a half mile east of Hublersburg, on |

-THURSDAY, NOVEMBER 21, 1889,
+THURSDAY, NOVEMBER 21,

-Estate, late the property of Daniel Emerick,
+ate, late the properiy of Daniel Emerick,

-deceased.
+leceased.
 A fine farm, containing

-160 ACRES, MORE OR LESS,
+160 ACRES, MORE OR LESS, |

-upon which are erected a dwelling house, good
+upon which are ere

-barn and outbuildings.
+barn and outbuild

-The land is nearly all cleared, is in good con-
+The land is nearly all cleared, is in good con- |

-dition, and located in one of the best produc-
+dition, and locate one of the best produc. |

-ing sections of the county.
+Ing sections of the county.

-AN EXCELLENT SPRING OF WATER AT
+AN EXCEI " SPRING OF WATER AT

-THE HOUSE, and a GOOD ORCHARD
+THE HOT , and a GOOD ORCHARD

 OF CHOICE FRUIT,